Property Investment FAQ's

 The calculation used to work out your gross yield is:Annual rental income divided by property value times 100.
 This gives you the percentage of your gross rental yield.

-Annual rental income minus annual expenses and costs divide by property value times 100.
+Annual rental income minus annual expenses and costs divided by property value times 100.
 This will be the percentage of your net rental yield.

-What is gross rental yield?Gross rental yield is your annual rental income received from a property before tax divided by the property’s value.
+Gross rental yield is your annual rental income received from a property before tax divided by the property’s value.
 The higher the yield the better.

-What are the benefits of buying a property investment off the plan?
+11. What are the benefits of buying a property investment off the plan?

 Some of the benefits of buying a property investment off the plan include;